KonradHoeffner/hdt/paper.md

 Image source and further information in @hdt2012.
 \label{fig:bt}](img/bt.png){ width=100% }

-All patterns with constant subject (SPO, SP?, SO? and S??) as well as ??? are answered using the Bitmap Triples structure, see \autoref{fig:bt}, while the other patterns are answered using HDT-FoQ, see \autoref{fig:foq}.
+All patterns with constant subject (SPO, SP?, SO?, and S??) as well as ??? are answered using the Bitmap Triples structure, see \autoref{fig:bt}, while the other patterns are answered using HDT-FoQ, see \autoref{fig:foq}.
 As HDT is a very complex format, we recommend referring to @hdt2012 and @hdt2013 for a comprehensive documentation.

-![The HDT *Focused on Querying* (HDT-FoQ) extension allows efficient queries with ?PO, ?P? and ??O patterns.
+![The HDT *Focused on Querying* (HDT-FoQ) extension allows efficient queries with ?PO, ?P?, and ??O patterns.
 Image source and further information in @hdt2012.
 \label{fig:foq}](img/hdt-foq.png){ width=50% }

 # Statement of need

-Semantic Web technologies have seen adoption by major tech companies in recent years but widespread use is still inhibited by a lack of freely available performant, accessible, robust and adaptable tooling [@semanticwebreview].
+Semantic Web technologies have seen adoption by major tech companies in recent years but widespread use is still inhibited by a lack of freely available performant, accessible, robust, and adaptable tooling [@semanticwebreview].
 SPARQL endpoints provide a standard publication channel and API to any RDF graph but they are not suitable for all use cases.
 On small graphs, there is a large relative overhead in both memory and CPU resources.
 On large graphs on the other hand, query complexity and shared access may cause an overload of the server, causing delayed or missed responses.
 Longterm availability of SPARQL endpoints is often compromised [@readyforaction], which impacts all applications depending on them.

-To insulate against such problems, Semantic Web applications may integrate and query an RDF graph using libraries such as Apache Jena [@jena] for Java, RDFlib [@rdflib] for Python, librdf [@librdf] for C or Sophia [@sophia] for Rust.
+To insulate against such problems, Semantic Web applications may integrate and query an RDF graph using libraries such as Apache Jena [@jena] for Java, RDFlib [@rdflib] for Python, librdf [@librdf] for C, or Sophia [@sophia] for Rust.
 However those libraries do not scale to large RDF graphs due to their excessive memory usage, see \autoref{fig:benchmark}.
 To complement hdt-cpp [@hdtcpp] and hdt-java [@hdtjava], we implement HDT in Rust, which is a popular modern, statically typed high-level programming language that allows writing performant software while still ensuring memory safety, which aligns with the challenges to the adoption of the Semantic Web.